-Activities: The ASHP Accreditation Standard for Postgraduate Year Two (PGY2) Pharmacy Residency Programs requires that learning activities be specified for each educational objective in learning experience descriptions.
+Activities: The Standard requires that learning activities be specified for each educational objective in learning experience descriptions.
 Activities are what residents will do to learn and practice the skills described in objectives.
-Activities are the answer to the question, "What can residents do in the context of this learning experience that will provide the kind of experiences necessary to achieve the educational objective?"
-(Compare and contrast activities with criteria by referring to the definition of criteria immediately above.)
+Activities are the answer to the question, "What can residents do in the context of this learning experience that will provide the kind of experiences necessary to achieve the educational objective?" (compare and contrast activities with criteria by referring to the definition of criteria immediately above).
 Specified activities should match the Bloom's Taxonomy learning level stated in parentheses before each objective.